ThisMSH/YouQuiz/README.md

     {
         "id": 3, // Required only when updating a level "title": "Medium",
-        "descrpition": "Optional description, can be empty.",
+        "description": "Optional description, can be empty.",
         "maxPoints": 29.9,
         "minPoints": 21.1
     }